bduckdev/fetch-pokemon/README.md

-# Fetching pokemon using goroutines vs without
+# fetch-pokemon

+fetching data from pokeapi with and without concurrency